iexel/fontus/third-party-licenses.md

 ###Maven dependencies

-This section lists Maven artifacts (Java libraries) referenced in the project.
+This section lists Maven artifacts (Java libraries) used in the project (this document does not cover libraries used in automated tests only - Maven `test` scope).
 Some artifacts may in turn include third-party Java libraries.
 See individual artifact licenses for details.

 The project uses following Maven artifacts: